pablo-var/learn-english-words-from-srt/README.md

 Function that creates a csv with the words sorted by frequency from a srt file.
 Only words with more than 1 occurrence. <p>
 Stops words not included.
 Only English.

+Test example with the film Artificial Intelligence (Steven Spielberg)
+- test.srt (Subtitles)
+- test.txt (Subtitle text)
+- test.csv (Output)
+- test.ipynb (Notebook with command)

-Run it like this:
+You can run with command prompt like this:

 python srt_to_csv.py file_name.srt csv_name.csv